serdarburakguneri/hobby-streamer/backend/pkg/README.md

 ### Library Standards
 - Each library should be self-contained with minimal dependencies
 - Provide clear interfaces and examples
-- Include comprehensive error handling
+- Include comprehensive error handling using the errors package
 - Support both local development (LocalStack) and production environments
 - Follow Go best practices and conventions
+- Implement proper logging and monitoring capabilities